lastmile-ai/aiconfig/aiconfig-docs/docs/gradio-workbook.md

 # Gradio Workbooks

-**[Gradio Workbooks](https://huggingface.co/spaces/lastmileai/gradio-workbook-template) provide an out-of-the-box playground for creating Hugging Face Spaces.**

-The playground provides instant model selection, chaining of models, and templates - no setup or code required!
+[Gradio Workbooks](https://huggingface.co/spaces/lastmileai/gradio-workbook-template) is a Gradio custom component that creates a notebook playground on Hugging Face Spaces with only [8-lines of code](https://huggingface.co/spaces/lastmileai/gradio-workbook-template/blob/main/app.py)!

+You can:
+* Use any model, and a combination of models, in a single space
+* Play around with models in any format (text, audio image) and ordering
+* Share Space output results with friends

 <div align="center">
   <picture>